Posts about APLIC

 APLIC as an open-source community

 Working with Tara Murray last week on the APLIC Policies and Procedures manual (transition to electronic format), it struck me that we do this kind of thing above and beyond our regular work for a reason.
-This excellent item picked up from IBM’s Smartplanet site might explain why.
+This picked up from IBM’s Smartplanet site might explain why.

 Even if it doesn’t it’s a great presentation. . . .